success-analyst/success-analyst/README.md

 ## Hi.
 I'm Success.📊

-Data Analyst | Passionate about SQL, Analytics and Business-driven problem solving.
+Data Analyst | I analyze raw data into clear insights using SQL and analytics to drive smarter decision-making.

 ### 🔍 Analytical Focus
-I enjoy turning raw data into meaningful insights and building practical solutions that drive positive decisions.
+I extract, transform, and analyze structured data using SQL and analytical thinking to uncover actionable insights.

 ### 🧰 Toolkit